-- Base Case: For n=2, the Huffman tree must have the minimum external path weight because there are only two possible trees, each with identical weighted path lengths for the two leaves. - Induction Hypothesis: Assume that any tree created by buildHuff that contains n-1 leaves has minimum external path length. - Induction Step: Given a Huffman tree T built by buildHuff with n leaves, $n \geq 2$, suppose that $w_1 \leq w_2 \leq \cdots \leq w_n$ where w_1 to w_n are the weights of the letters.
+- Induction Hypothesis: Assume that any tree created by buildHuff that contains n 1 leaves has minimum external path length. - Induction Step: Given a Huffman tree T built by buildHuff with n leaves, $n \ge 2$, suppose that $w_1 \le w_2 \le \cdots \le w_n$ where w_1 to w_n are the weights of the letters.
 Call V the parent of the letters with frequencies w_1 and w_2 .
 From the lemma, we know that the leaf nodes containing the letters with frequencies w_1 and w_2 are as deep as any nodes in T. If any other leaf nodes in the tree were deeper, we could reduce their weighted path length by swapping them with w_1 or w_2 .
 But the lemma tells us that no such deeper nodes exist.
-Call T' the Huffman tree that is identical to T except that node
+Call T' the Huffman tree that is identical to T except that node V is replaced with a leaf node V' whose weight is $w_1 + w_2$.
+By the induction hypothesis, T' has minimum external path length.
+Returning the children to V' restores tree T, which must also have minimum external path length.